 An investment of time and other resources in research, writing, and editing justifies a full commitment to excellence in every writing project.
 Regardless of the origins, focus or breadth of a composition, your professional wordsmith will dedicate him- or herself to producing the same degree of excellence in ad copy, an historical article, or a ghost-written novel.

 Fluid Language Skills

-A professional writer often has heightened language skills gained by experience in public speaking and the performing arts.
-Many also have knowledge of the structure and flow of at least one second language, which enhances their abilities within their first.
+A professional writer offers heightened language skills, often gained by experience in public speaking and the performing arts.
+Many also have knowledge of the structure and flow of at least one second language, which enhances their overall language capabilities.

 Rich Topical Knowledge